 Why are saunas made of wood?
 Saunas get very hot and they need to be designed to let bathers be comfortable in them.
 Even at maximum temperatures upwards of 190 degrees Fahrenheit, wooden benches and wooden walls stay relatively cool to the touch – allowing people to lay on the benches or lean against the walls without getting burned.
 Other materials (like tile) would be too hot to touch in a sauna environment.

 Usually, the seating boards are built from either Abachi or Cedar woods.
 Walls are most often covered with Nordic White Spruce, Hemlock, or Cedar wood types.

 Not only do these wooden materials hold heat and moisture, but they are also very easy to keep clean.

 To get the most efficiency from your sauna and to increase the amount of people that can enjoy it (which is more specific to traditional saunas), it’s important to maximize bench space and minimize wasted floor space.
-Typically, a sauna plan should include space for both a lower bench and an upper bench.
+Typically, a sauna plan should include space for both a lower bench and an upper bench (except for some smaller models optimized for space and less people, which generally just have one bench for sitting only).
 The upper bench area can be used as the main calculation in terms of how many users you’d like to accommodate and it’s smart to factor in about 2’ of bench space per individual sauna bather.